JasonX1250/tuner/docs/final.md

   - Database
     - Initial set up of the ***UsersDB*** database, the ***users*** and ***playlists*** collections, and data models on MongoDB Atlas
     - Created credentials for database users
+    - Created structure to allow for multiple platform accounts
   - Restructured src code for server routing for clarity (routes.js and index.js)
   - Authorized application for usage of YouTube's Data API
+  - Authorized application with correct redirect urls for google sign in
+  - Passport strategies for local/google sign in
+  - Milestone 3 schema design and writeup

 ### Yaocao Chen